What it’s all about

 That pretty much describes what Lost & Found is and our mission!

 It doesn’t cost anything to participate with Lost & Found.
 Kids can come to any of the groups or activities offered at any time anywhere in town.
 It’s always participation by choice, meaning that kids choose to be at Lost & Found activities, groups and events.
 No one makes them come.
-The only thing we ask is that youth follow simple rules: 1) Show respect for everyone in the group in your words and actions; 2) Confidentiality… personal things that are shared in group stay in group (unless said by an adult); 3) No cross talk.
-Only one conversation at a time; 4) Check the drama at the door.
-And if they want to go on outings with Lost & Found, we need a liability waiver signed by a parent or guardian.
-Click here for a Liability Waiver form.
+The only thing we ask is that youth follow these simple rules:

 That’s it!
-We hope kids come hang out with us and check us out… and bring a friend too if they want.
+We hope you’ll come and check us out… and bring a friend too.
 Today could be the day that things start to change!

 I’m between the ages of 12 and 18…